 NOTHING TO FEAR - REALLY

-Developing the Mindfully High App has been the last step in developing a cannabis-support system that's free, online, and professional sound and effortless to use.
-The app for the vast majority of new users of cannabis ensures a positive experience with THC, and this makes the 'insight herb' entirely okay to experiment with and use long-term for personal growth.
+Developing the High Together App has been our last step in creating a cannabis-support system - it's free, online, and professionally sound ... and effortless to use.
+For the vast majority of new users of cannabis, the app is designed to ensure a positive experience with THC.
+It makes the 'insight herb' entirely okay to experiment with, and use long-term for personal growth.

 THC IN PERSPECTIVE